What is a paralegal?

 What are the benefits of becoming a paralegal?

-- Job opportunities: If you have excellent writing and reading comprehension skills, becoming a paralegal can be a more affordable way of immersing yourself in the legal system.
+- Job opportunities: If you have excellent writing and reading comprehension skills, earning a paralegal certificate can be a more affordable way of immersing yourself in the legal system.
 It opens up a variety of legal job opportunities that are not available to those without specialized education.

 - Career stability: No matter what the economy and other external factors might bring, legal services are always in demand.
 A good paralegal has the opportunity to build a stable career that can last a lifetime.